Essex County Court Records

 - Domestic violence victim address information

-The Massachusetts Trial Court has adopted policies for redacting sensitive information such as Social Security numbers, financial account numbers, and dates of birth from publicly accessible documents.
+The Massachusetts Trial Court redacts sensitive information — Social Security numbers, financial account numbers, and dates of birth — from publicly accessible documents.
 Parties filing documents are responsible for redacting this information before submission under Trial Court Rule XIV.

-Individuals who believe their records should be sealed or impounded may file a motion with the court.
-The court evaluates these requests by balancing the public’s right of access against the individual’s privacy interests and other countervailing factors.
+If you believe your records should be sealed or impounded, you can file a motion with the court.
+The court weighs the public's right of access against your privacy interests and any other relevant factors before deciding.

 Essex County Criminal Court Records

-Criminal cases in Essex County are handled by the District Courts, the Superior Court, and in some instances the Essex County Juvenile Court.
-Felony cases and serious criminal matters typically proceed through Essex Superior Court in Salem or Lawrence, while misdemeanors and lesser offenses are adjudicated in the various District Courts throughout the county.
+Criminal cases in Essex County move through the District Courts, the Superior Court, and in some cases the Essex County Juvenile Court.
+Felonies and serious criminal matters typically go to Essex Superior Court in Salem or Lawrence, while misdemeanors and lesser offenses are handled by the District Courts across the county.

 Searching Criminal Records

-The Massachusetts Trial Court Case Search is the primary free tool for looking up criminal case docket information.
-Users can search by defendant name and narrow results by court location and case type.
-The system displays basic docket information including charges, hearing dates, and case status.
+The Massachusetts Trial Court Case Search is the main free tool for looking up criminal case docket information.
+Search by defendant name and narrow results by court location and case type.
+The system shows basic docket details — charges, hearing dates, and case status.

-For more comprehensive criminal history information, the Massachusetts Department of Criminal Justice Information Services (DCJIS) administers the state’s Criminal Offender Record Information (CORI) system.
+For more complete criminal history information, the Massachusetts Department of Criminal Justice Information Services (DCJIS) runs the state's Criminal Offender Record Information (CORI) system.
 There are two levels of access:

-- Self-requests (iCORI): Individuals may request their own CORI report through the iCORI online portal for $25.
+- Self-requests (iCORI): You can request your own CORI report through the iCORI online portal for $25.

 - Third-party requests: Organizations registered with DCJIS may access CORI through an authorized portal.
 General public access is more limited, though certain convictions and pending cases may be available through a standard CORI check.